-Wherever possible, every penny in policing should be directed at keeping people safe by preventing and reducing crime.
-We can use our resources efficiently and continuously improve by listening to the people doing the job, learning from best practice in other organisations and listening to those who receive our services, remembering that government grants and the police share of council tax are not just to cover policing; PCCs have broader statutory responsibilities to prevent crime and support victims with services which cannot be delivered by Staffordshire Police alone.
+Every penny in policing should be directed at keeping people safe by preventing and reducing crime.
+We can use our resources efficiently and continuously improve by listening to the people doing the job, learning from best practice elsewhere and listening to those who receive our services, remembering that government grants and the Police share of council tax are not just to cover policing; PCCs have broader statutory responsibilities to prevent crime and support victims with services which cannot be delivered by Staffordshire Police alone.